christancho/Blogging-with-CrewAI/README.md

 ## 💡 Important: TPM Limits & Model Recommendation

-**⚠️ Due to OpenAI's TPM (Tokens Per Minute) limits, we strongly recommend using GPT-4o-mini instead of GPT-4:**
+**⚠️ For optimal performance, we recommend using GPT-4o-mini instead of GPT-4:**

 ```env
 # Add this to your .env file for better performance